Technology

 Pro tip: Scan slowly across clear, flat print for best accuracy.
 If a scan comes back empty, the app tells you exactly how to fix it — "scan slower and flatter across clear print" — so there is no guessing.

 Scanning is the hook.
-The software is why you stay.
-Across the web app and the touchscreen pens, four features do the heavy lifting.
+The software is why it stays on your desk.
+Four features do the heavy lifting.

 Translate, side by side.
-Scanned a Spanish menu or a French worksheet?
-Translation shows source and result next to each other, with the detected source language labeled and one-click copy.
-The pens cover 40-plus languages; the portable Pal stretches to 50-plus with offline support for the major ones.
+Scan a Spanish menu or a French worksheet and the translation appears next to the source, with the detected language labeled and one-click copy.
+The pens cover 40-plus languages; the Pal stretches to 50-plus, with the major ones working offline.

-A collage of the ScanMarker app in use across a laptop and phone, showing scanned English text alongside its Spanish translation in a side-by-side panel, with the Reader pen beside the screens
+The ScanMarker app on laptop and phone, showing scanned English text beside its Spanish translation

 Listen, with word tracking.
-Pick a voice, set the speed between 0.5x and 2x, and ScanMarker reads your text aloud while highlighting each word as it goes.
-For dyslexic and ELL readers, this see-it, hear-it, track-it loop is the entire point — and it is the feature I found myself using most for long passages.
+Pick a voice, set the speed between 0.5x and 2x, and ScanMarker reads aloud while highlighting each word as it speaks it.
+For dyslexic and ELL readers this see-it, hear-it, track-it loop is the entire product — and it is the feature I used most, on long passages, for reasons that had nothing to do with testing.
+It is task offloading in miniature, the same principle behind effective delegation: hand the mechanical part to a tool so attention goes to comprehension instead.

 Accessibility, taken seriously.
-Adjustable font size and line spacing, dyslexia-friendly fonts (Atkinson Hyperlegible, OpenDyslexic), color tuning, and light and dark themes.
-Reading comfort here is a first-class feature, not an afterthought — which is exactly what you want from a tool aimed at readers who need the support.
+Adjustable font size and line spacing, dyslexia-friendly fonts (Atkinson Hyperlegible, OpenDyslexic), color tuning, light and dark themes.
+Reading comfort is treated as a feature, not a settings-menu afterthought — which is the minimum bar for a tool sold to people who need the support, and a bar plenty of competitors miss.

 How ScanMarker compares